smraisul03/nanode/content/slides/nanode/index.md

 {{< fragment >}}

-*﻿ This hardware is especially useful in the ability for us to control the robot
+* This hardware is especially useful in the ability for us to control the robot
   {{< /fragment >}}

 {{< speaker_note >}}
 * Arduino Uno R3
   {{< /speaker_note >}}
 - - -
-* The next part is the gyroscope module, which allows us to actuate the control motion for Nanode
+* The next part is the gyroscope module GY-521, which allows us to actuate the control motion for Nanode

 {{< fragment >}}

-*﻿ This hardware lets us determine the speed, control movement, and so forth
+* This hardware lets us determine the speed, control movement, and so forth *﻿ The driver chip inside of the GY-521 is the MPU6050 chip, which is used later for control
   {{< /fragment >}}

 {{< speaker_note >}}
-* Arduino Uno R3
+* GY-521
   {{< /speaker_note >}}

 - - -